Mal Duncan: Post-Crisis

-In post-Crisis on Infinite Earths continuity, Mal Duncan never became Guardian and built Gabriel's Horn himself, assuming the identity of Herald.
-However, Mal is forced to destroy the horn after the villain Gargoyle infects it with a virus that will enable him and his master Antithesis to escape from Limbo.
-Mal and Karen retire from heroics and move to California.
+Following the Crisis on Infinite Earths, Mal's uncostumed adventures are unchanged.
+However, in post-Crisis canon, he never took the identity of Guardian, and the Gabriel's Horn is given a very different origin.
+While the other Titans are on a mission, Mal inadvertently releases an old villain, the Gargoyle (formerly Mister Twister), from Limbo.
+He recaptures the villain, but finds the plans for a high-tech horn that would create spatial warps.
+With the help of Karen Beecher, he builds the horn and takes the identity of Herald.
+However, the Gargoyle implanted a computer virus into the horn that weakens the boundaries between the mortal world and Limbo, so he and his master, the Antithesis, will eventually escape.
+When Mal discovers this, he destroys the horn.
+He and Karen retire from super heroics, and move to California.

 During the JLA/Titans event, Mal acquires a new Gabriel's Horn, and later, he and Bumblebee join the short-lived Titans LA.
-In Titans Tomorrow, an alternate timeline variant of Mal becomes president of the Eastern United States.
+In Titans Tomorrow, an alternate timeline version of Mal becomes president of the Eastern United States.

 52

+Mal and Bumblebee join a team of heroes gathered by Troia to embark on a mission into deep space during the events of Infinite Crisis.
+The group eventually encounters a rift in the universe caused by Alexander Luthor Jr., who is re-creating the multiverse and restructuring it to create the "perfect" universe—a plan that would lead to the deaths of billions of people, and the entire post-crisis DC Universe.
+The team of heroes in space is able to temporarily stop Luthor, but in the resulting chaos they are scattered; some are killed, while others go missing for varying lengths of time, including Mal and Karen.

-Four weeks after disappearing in space during the Infinite Crisis event, Mal is rescued from a Zeta Beam transport accident.
+Four weeks after his disappearance, Mal is rescued from a Zeta Beam transport accident.
 His lungs and vocal cords have been damaged after Gabriel's Horn exploded in his face, and parts of Red Tornado have been embedded in his chest.
 One year after Infinite Crisis, Mal joins the Doom Patrol alongside his wife Bumblebee.
 Now known as Vox, Mal has been given a synthesized voice box which can create sonic blasts and open dimensional portals.